 - Once the swaddle is done, check for air circulation and monitor the baby’s temperature.

 For How Long Can I Swaddle My Baby?

-And by that we mean the age until which you can swaddle the baby.
 It is best to swaddle your baby until three or four months, but some parents prefer to do it for a good nine months.

 While most doctors recommend swaddling until four to six months, they also agree that there is no harm in extending it.
 The idea is to make your baby feel relaxed and comfortable while sleeping.

 Once your baby gets used to sleeping without a swaddle, then you can do away with it.
 And how would you know when to wean your baby off a swaddle?
 The best way is to put one arm off the swaddle.
 If your baby isn’t sleeping well and seems irritable, they may not be ready yet.
 So wrap the baby back.
 After nine months, make conscious attempts to wean the baby off the swaddle and try out safe sleep practices.

 When Should You Avoid Swaddling?

 Swaddling is not suitable in all cases.
 You need to avoid swaddling at times: